-File 34 /opt/open-xchange/etc/client-onboarding-maillogin.properties
+File 16 /opt/open-xchange/etc/client-onboarding-maillogin.properties

 '''

 Default value for overriding the login information displayed

 2

-in the client onboarding.
+3

 4

 5

+6

+in the client onboarding.

 Possible values:

 email

-6

 uses the user's defaultSenderAddress

+attr:<name>

 7

-8
+uses the user's attribute <name>

 9

-attr:<name>

-uses the user's attribute <name>
+login

+10

 uses the user's login, which is the same as if the

 11

 onboarding login was not overriden by this plugin

+12

 login_name

-13

 uses the loginName attribute when possible, which is only the case

-14

 for session based logins (IMAP, SMTP) and for protocols that do not

+15

 create a session (CalDAV, CardDAV, EAS), it falls back on the login

 16

-#

 instead

 17

 This property is config cascade aware and must be set globally

-19

 (in this file), and can then be overriden by context and/or by

 20

+user.

 21

 22

+23

+\mbox{\tt\#}

 Note that for this feature to be enabled, one is also required

 to set one or more the following properties, depending on the

-\mbox{\tt\#} client onboaridng dialogs that need the login information to
+client onboaridng dialogs that need the login information to

 be overriden by this plugin:

 com.openexchange.client.onboarding.caldav.login.customsource=true

 com.openexchange.client.onboarding.carddav.login.customsource=true

-com.openexchange.client.onboarding.mail.imap.login.customsource=true
+\hbox{\tt\# com.open exchange.client.onboarding.mail.imap.login.customsource=true}

 com.openexchange.client.onboarding.mail.smtp.login.customsource=true

 30

 com.openexchange.plugins.onboarding.login=login

 '''

-File 35 /opt/open-xchange/etc/trustedidentity.properties
+File 17 /opt/open-xchange/etc/trustedidentity.properties